Opposition leader pak Shahbaz Sharif blames Imran Khan government for handling Murree incident - ExBulletin

 Opposition leader pak Shahbaz Sharif blames Imran Khan government for handling Murree incident

-Pakistani Muslim League-Nawaz (PML-N) President Shahbaz Sharif on Sunday lambasted Pakistani Prime Minister Tehreek-e-Insaf (PTI) led by Imran Khan for handling the Murree incident that cost the life to more than 20 people after their vehicles got stranded in heavy snowfall.
-In a statement, Sharif said the horrific Murree tragedy proved there was no functioning government in the country, Geo News reported.

-“Only incompetence, impassibility, cruelty and oppression prevail in this country,” he said.
+Islamabad [Pakistan], January 9 (ANI): Pakistan Muslim League-Nawaz (PML-N) President Shahbaz Sharif on Sunday attacked Pakistani Prime Minister Tehreek-e-Insaf (PTI) led by Imran Khan for the handling of the Murree incident which claimed the lives of more than 20 people after their vehicles became stranded in heavy snowfall.
+In a statement, Sharif said the horrific Murree tragedy proved there was no functioning government in the country, Geo News reported. cruelty and oppression are widespread in this country, ”he said.
 He urged the government to reveal the facts and figures regarding the deaths and to inform the masses of the current situation in Murree so that a strategy can be crafted accordingly.

-At least 23 people have died so far as thousands of tourist vehicles have been stranded in Murree due to heavy snowfall and subsequent road blockades, Geo News reported citing official statistics .
-PML-N vice-president Maryam Nawaz criticized the government for its “negligence”.
+At least 23 people have died so far as thousands of tourist vehicles have been stranded in Murree due to heavy snowfall and subsequent road blockades, Geo News reported citing statistics official.

 Sources